pololu/rpicsim/docs/Variables.md

 Defining a RAM variable
 ----

-RAM variables that you want to access from Ruby must be defined in the {file:DefiningSimulationClass.md simulation class} using {RPicSim::Pic::ClassDefinitionMethods#def_var def_var}.
+RAM variables that you want to access from Ruby must be defined in the {file:DefiningSimulationClass.md simulation class} using {RPicSim::Sim::ClassDefinitionMethods#def_var def_var}.
 For example:

     !!!ruby
-    class MySim < RPicSim::Pic
+    class MySim < RPicSim::Sim
       #...

       def_var :counter, :u8

     end

 The first argument to `def_var` specifies what to call the variable in Ruby code.
-Using the example above, you could access the variable object by passing `:counter` as the argument to {RPicSim::Pic#var}:
+Using the example above, you could access the variable object by passing `:counter` as the argument to {RPicSim::Sim#var}:

     !!!ruby
-    pic.var(:counter)
+    sim.var(:counter)

 Each variable also has a "shortcut" method by the same name.
 This means that you can access the variable like this:

     !!!ruby
-    pic.counter
+    sim.counter

 The shortcuts are also available in RSpec thanks to RPicsim's {file:RSpecIntegration.md RSpec integration}, so you can simply write `counter` in any of your RSpec examples: